top of page

 81284578_4365523059514_65058276789882716

 Dr. Ho Kwan Cheung is an assistant professor at University of Calgary.
 She is originally from Hong Kong, but lived most of her life in the Northeast of the U.S. before moving to Canada in 2022.
 She received her Bachelor's Degrees in Psychology and Spanish from Penn State University (2014), and her Master (2016) and Ph.D. degrees (2018) in Industrial- Organizational Psychology from George Mason University.
 Her research focuses on understanding experiences of women in the workplace, particularly as they intersect with the work-family interface.
-She was recognized as an early career fellow at the Work and Family Researchers Network (WFRN) and her work has been supported by the Society of Psychological Studies in Social Issues.
+She was recognized as an early career fellow at the Work and Family Researchers Network (WFRN) and her work has been supported by the Social Science and Humanities Research Council (SSHRC) in Canada and Society of Psychological Studies in Social Issues (SPSSI).
 Outside of the lab, Ho Kwan enjoys baking in small batch, finding new hole-in-the-wall restaurants, hiking to see breathtaking views, and taking photos of her beloved bird.

 image001.jpg